psteinroe/supabase-cache-helpers/docs/content/postgrest/queries.md

 ## `useOffsetInfiniteScrollQuery`

 Wrapper around the infinite hooks that transforms the data into a flat list and returns a `loadMore` function.
 The `range` filter is automatically applied based on the `pageSize` parameter.
-The `SWRConfigurationInfinite` can be passed as second argument.

 `loadMore()` is `undefined` if there is no more data to load.